alicazi/firmware/docs/build.md

 For the core, or

 ```
-make PLATFORM=photon
+make PLATFORM=duo
 ```
-for the Photon, in the top-level directory creates the bootloader and firmware binaries for your device, which are output to subdirectories of the `build/target/` directory.
+for the Redbear, in the top-level directory creates the bootloader and firmware binaries for your device, which are output to subdirectories of the `build/target/` directory.

 The top-level make is mainly a convenience to build `bootloader` and `main` projects.
 It supports these targets: